uswds/uswds-site/_components/page-templates/sign-in-create-account.md

 - **Include required legal agreements.** Work with your agency’s security officer and general counsel to determine how to handle legal copy placement regarding terms and conditions.
 Use a checkbox to affirm that your users accept terms and conditions.
 Make the terms and conditions easy to find without distracting from the primary purpose of creating an account.

 ### Components used in this template
+- Extended header with `.usa-nav` and `.usa-menu-btn` removed
 - Form controls
+- Grid
 - Buttons
 - Graphic list
 - Medium footer

+{:.usa-content-list}

+### Component definitions

+{:.usa-content-list}

+- **Graphic list:** The graphic list is used to showcase a number of related items and their respective images in a grid pattern.
+In this template, we have removed the grid classes.

 </div>
 </div>